 Hurricane conditions were so extreme, surface observation from NOAA land stations across the Island became overburdened and failed during the hurricane.
-Hurricane hurricane hurricane hurricane to buildings, uprooted trees, and lashed fragile power lines in every corner of the Island causing a complete blackout.
+Wind and rain collapsed weak homes and buildings, uprooted trees, and lashed fragile power lines in every corner of the Island causing a complete blackout.